SmartTokenLabs/TokenScript/doc/design_paper.md

 If a token entitles the user to do specific actions online, how can the user login to the web services with that token?

-We have done very little on making the tokens compatible with different methods of trading, listing and rating; there is nearly zero effort devoted to making tokens represent *goods and services* - a basic need for an efficient market.
+We have done very little on making the tokens interoperable with different methods of trading, listing and rating; there is nearly zero effort devoted to making tokens represent *goods and services* - a basic need for an efficient market.

 During the speculative bubble of 2017, a power token ICO, does not need to provide any explanation of how the tokens can be used.
 All speculators need to know is that they represent a "stake in the future tokenised electricity".
 As long as the token can fill investors with imagination, it's good enough for an ICO.
 There is, no more functionality needed other than an ERC20 interface.
-Such a speculative token doesn't depend on attestations, like the proof of actual power production nor does it need properties which describe where the energy is provided or for how long it is available.
+Such a speculative token doesn't depend on attestations - the proof of actual power production - nor does it need properties like where the energy is provided or for how long it is available.
 There is no need to do actual work besides the marketing and creation of an ERC20 token.

 With the madness over, it is time to present a framework for describing such token behaviours.